Asset registered: 1999 (25 years old)

 https://www.escrow.com/domain-name-holding

-Payment plans would be considered, but only with a minimum 25% down payment and a short term.
-During this time, you will have full usage of the domain as it will be in holding by Escrow.com until your last payment.
+Payment plans would be considered, but only with a 25% minimum down payment and a short term.
+During this time, you will have full usage of the domain as it will be in holding by Escrow.com until your last payment (then transfered to you).

 Why so strict?

-Long-term owners of premium global .com ultra short 2-4 letter pronounceable and one-word domains are inundated with unlimited requests for purchase, year after year.
+Long-term owners of premium global .com ultra short 2-4 letter pronounceable and one-word domains are inundated with unlimited requests for purchase from the Middle East to Kansas, year after year.
 Oh, the immense stories we hear.
-Whether it’s the – “I’m a student starting a project, can I have this for $100?” or, “I am the only person on the planet that would want your domain, you better sell it to me” or, “I’m an entrepreneur VC backed by a Gazillion dollars, but can only offer $100,000 for your domain” or, “I can get a better domain for $10, why won’t you sell it to me instead?” or, “I started a company (in – pick a country), therefore I own the rights to your domain (even though it was registered decades before and there are 45 different trademark classes)” or, “Can we please do a domain trade with myincrediblycrappydomain [.sucks]”, or “How dare you ask for so much” or, “You’re a pretty much a bad person for owning this (even though you want to own it)” or, what can only be described as certified random hate mail.
+Whether it’s – “I’m a student starting a project, can I have this for $100?” or, “I am the only person in the world that would want your domain, you better sell it to me” or, “I can get a better domain for $10, why won’t you sell it to me instead?” or, “I started a company (in – Timbuktu), therefore I own the rights to your domain (even though it was registered decades before and there are 45 different trademark classes)” or, “Can we do a domain trade with myincrediblycrappydomain [.sucks]”, or “How dare you ask for so much” or, “You’re pretty much terrible for owning this (even though you want to own it yourself)” or, what can only be described as certified random hate mail.

 We hear it all.